deepgram/web-next/content/blog/posts/saving-transcripts-from-terminal/index.md

 ---
-title: Saving Transcripts From Your Terminal
+title: "Saving Transcripts From Your Terminal"
-description: Learn how to use cURL to generate and save Deepgram transcripts directly from your terminal.
-Start now!
+description: "Learn how to use cURL to generate and save Deepgram transcripts directly from your terminal.
+Start now!"
 date: 2022-08-15
 cover: https://res.cloudinary.com/deepgram/image/upload/v1660569910/blog/2022/08/saving-transcripts-from-terminal/cover.jpg
 authors: